Hoosier cabinet

-A Hoosier cabinet (also known as a "Hoosier") is a type of cupboard or free-standing kitchen cabinet that also serves as a workstation.
+A Hoosier cabinet or Hoosier is a type of cupboard or free-standing kitchen cabinet that also serves as a workstation.
 It was popular in the first few decades of the 20th century in the United States, since most houses did not have built-in kitchen cabinetry.
 The Hoosier Manufacturing Co. of New Castle, Indiana, was one of the earliest and largest manufacturers of this product, causing the term "Hoosier cabinet" to become a generic term for that type of furniture.
 By 1920, the Hoosier Manufacturing Company had sold two million cabinets.

-Hoosier-style cabinets were also made by dozens of other companies, and most were in the Hoosier State or located nearby.
+Hoosier-style cabinets were also made by dozens of other companies, and most were in Indiana or located nearby.
 Some of the larger manufacturers were Campbell-Smith-Ritchie (Boone); Coppes Brothers and Zook (the Napanee); McDougall Company; and G. I. Sellers and Sons.
 Hoosier cabinets evolved over the years to include more accessories and innovations that made life easier for cooks in the kitchen.
 They peaked in popularity in the 1920s, then declined as homes began to be constructed with built-in kitchen cabinets and counter tops.
 The Hoosier Manufacturing Company was sold in 1942 and liquidated.
 Today, Hoosier cabinets are valued by antique collectors.